AasthaKshatriya/AI_Operations_Specialist_EliseAI/README.md

 - **Figures and Illustrations**: Includes comparative figures and workflow diagrams in the PDF report.
 - **Analysis and Recommendations**: Provides insights into operational challenges and recommendations for improving AI protocols.

-This markdown file serves as a structured overview of the repository's contents, offering clarity and easy navigation for stakeholders and contributors interested in enhancing AI operations within the context of housing management.